addyosmani/cssprettifier-bookmarklet/README.md

-cssunminifier-bookmarklet
+cssprettifier-bookmarklet
 =========================
 A convenient bookmarklet for unminifying your CSS.

-Uses:
+A hopefully useful bookmarklet until we get the ability to do this directly inside the Chrome DevTools.

+# Uses

 * cssbeautifier
 * Prism